Skip to main content

 • Model Flexibility: Dynamic model_override parameter for testing different models without code changes

-• AI Observability: Complete metadata capture at every interaction — token counts (prompt, response, “thinking”, total), model string, “thought” summaries, timestamps
+• AI Observability: Metadata capture at every interaction: token counts (prompt, response, "thinking", total), model string, "thought" summaries, timestamps

 • Prompt Architecture: System instructions externalized into separate .ts files, decoupled from handler logic